Mentioned in dispatches: United Kingdom

-Servicemen and women of the United Kingdom or the Commonwealth who are mentioned in despatches are not awarded a medal for their actions, but receive a certificate and wear an oak leaf device on the ribbon of the appropriate campaign medal.
+Servicemen and women of the United Kingdom or the Commonwealth who are mentioned in dispatches are not awarded a medal for their actions, but receive a certificate and wear an oak leaf device on the ribbon of the appropriate campaign medal.
 A smaller version of the oak leaf device is attached to the ribbon when worn alone.

-Prior to 2014, only one device could be worn on a ribbon, irrespective of the number of times the recipient was mentioned in despatches.
+Prior to 2014, only one device could be worn on a ribbon, irrespective of the number of times the recipient was mentioned in dispatches.
 Where no campaign medal is awarded, the oak leaf is worn directly on the coat after any medal ribbons.
 In the British Armed Forces, the despatch is published in the London Gazette.

-Prior to 1914, no decoration existed to signify a mention in despatches, although sometimes a medal for gallantry could be awarded in its place.
+Prior to 1914, no decoration existed to signify a mention in dispatches, although sometimes a medal for gallantry could be awarded in its place.

 For 1914–1918 and up to 10 August 1920, the device consisted of a spray of oak leaves in bronze worn on the ribbon of the Victory Medal.
 Those who did not receive the Victory Medal wore the device on the British War Medal.
 Established in 1919, it was retroactive to August 1914.
-An example of the frequency of being mentioned in despatches is twenty-five out of 1,000 members of the Royal Newfoundland Regiment were so honored in the First World War.
+An example of the frequency of being mentioned in dispatches is twenty-five out of 1,000 members of the Royal Newfoundland Regiment were so honoured in the First World War.
 In all, 141,082 mentions were recorded in the London Gazette between 1914 and 1920.

 From 1920 to 1993, the device consisted of a single bronze oak leaf, worn on the ribbon of the appropriate campaign medal, including the War Medal for a mention during the Second World War.
 The Canadian Armed Forces still use the bronze oak leaf device.

-Since 1993 changes have been made in respect of United Kingdom armed forces:
+Since 1993, changes have been made in respect of the United Kingdom armed forces:

 For awards made from September 1993, the oak leaf has been in silver.
 The criteria were also made more specific, it now being defined as an operational gallantry award for acts of bravery during active operations.

 From 2003, in addition to British campaign medals, the device can be worn on United Nations, NATO and EU medals.

-Formal notice of a soldier in the Motor Machine Gun Service mentioned in despatches, by Field Marshal Sir John French for gallantry at the Battle of Neuve Chapelle, signed by Secretary of State for War Winston Churchill.
+Formal notice of a soldier in the Motor Machine Gun Service mentioned in dispatches, by Field Marshal Sir John French for gallantry at the Battle of Neuve Chapelle, signed by Secretary of State for War Winston Churchill.

-Prior to 1979, a mention in despatches was one of three awards that could be made posthumously, the others being the Victoria Cross and George Cross.
+Prior to 1979, a mention in dispatches was one of three awards that could be made posthumously, the others being the Victoria Cross and George Cross.
 The 1979 reform allowed all gallantry decorations to be awarded posthumously.

 Examples of soldiers who were mentioned with unusual frequency include the British First World War Victoria Cross recipient John Vereker, later Field Marshal Viscount Gort, a total of nine times, as was the Canadian general Sir Arthur Currie.
-The Australian general Gordon Bennett was mentioned in despatches a total of eight times during the First World War, as was Field Marshal Sir John Dill.
+The Australian general Gordon Bennett was mentioned in dispatches a total of eight times during the First World War, as was Field Marshal Sir John Dill.